SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 **Figure 23.** Saving the new file

 Now let’s look at the final result.
-We should be able to identify the flooded areas with bright-white colors
+We should be able to identify the flooded areas with bright-white colors.
+October 2021 was a particularly rainy month.

 <img align="center" src="../images/flood-mapping-sar-images/24_change.png"  vspace="10" width="600">

 **Figure 24.** Multi-temporal change detection difference between a rainy month and a dry month

 Using the symbology tool we can highlight the flooded parts by riverine flooding with blue color.
 October corresponds to the wet season, while January belongs to the dry season.
+Do this by altering the symbology to Paletted/Unique Values, with -255 in a 'dry' color like red, 0 a neutral color, and positive 255 in blue for flooded areas.

 <img align="center" src="../images/flood-mapping-sar-images/25_change_azul.png"  vspace="10" width="600">

 **Figure 24.** Multi-temporal change detection difference highlighting in blue the flooded regions.
 Product for October 2021, using January 2023 as reference for dry land.

-Let’s use the measure tool to evaluate the area of the flood.
+Let’s use the measure tool to evaluate the area of one of the obvious flooded regions.

 <img align="center" src="../images/flood-mapping-sar-images/26_measure.png"  vspace="10" width="300">